membrane-io/docs/src/content/docs/concepts/schema.md

 Hints provide information on how fields should be displayed in the Navigator.

 ### Preview
-The preview hint allows you to show the field as a preview for the object to which it belongs.
+The preview hint allows you to show a field as a preview for the object to which it belongs.

-With ```primary: true```, you can make the field the first portion of that preview
+With ```primary: true```, you can make a field the first portion of that preview
 ```json
 {
   "name": "name",